Okon Fuoko: History

 While on his way to Paris in 1925, Madetoja had met a music publisher from Copenhagen, Wilhelm Hansen, who placed him into contact with the Danish playwright Poul Knudsen.
 A libretto for a new ballet-pantomime, based upon "exotic" Japanese themes, was on offer and Madetoja accepted the project with alacrity.
-In fact, the libretto was first offered to Jan Sibelius, who had earlier collaborated with Knudsen on the ballet-pantomime Scaramouche, Op.
+In fact, the libretto was first offered to Jean Sibelius, who had earlier collaborated with Knudsen on the ballet-pantomime Scaramouche, Op.
 71. (1913; fp.
 1922).
 Sibelius, however, was at the time deep into the composition of his Sixth Symphony and thus refused the project.